Politics intrude as cybersecurity firms hunt foreign spies

 Kaspersky Lab has been the first to expose a series of major U.S. cyberattacks, including, most recently, the tools that may have been used to spread the Stuxnet worm that sabotaged Iran's nuclear program.

-Like its U.S. competitors Symantec Corp and Intel Corp, Kaspersky Lab drops hints about who it thinks are behind the attacks but does not publicly name the country.
+Like its U.S. competitors Symantec Corp (SYMC.O) and Intel Corp (INTC.O), Kaspersky Lab drops hints about who it thinks are behind the attacks but does not publicly name the country.

 Kaspersky's success in uncovering U.S. campaigns is in part because its anti-virus software and security products are sold in countries of high interest to American spies, such as Iran and Russia.
 Much of its research is based on data from customer computers that use Kaspersky software.